MarkhamLee/internet-and-iot-data-platform/IoT/air_quality/readme.md

 * If you run into issues where the ttyUSB0 can't be found:
     * sudo apt remove brltty
     * Check that /dev/ttyUSB0 exists and what permissions are set on it with 'ls -l /dev/ttyUSB0'.
 If it's anything like standard serial lines (/dev/ttyS{0..31}) it belongs to the group dialout.
 Become a member of that group ('sudo usermod -a -G dialout your_username_here').
 You might have to log out and back in for that to take effect
+* In order to access the USB port within you'll need to configure your Docker container to access USB.
+I did via portainer and adding a device on host and in the container in the 'runtime' tab in the configure your container screen.
+In my case, the USB is located at: /dev/ttyUSB0.
+Another way to do it is to create a Docker_Compose file where you specify the devices.